Celia-Cong/About-me/README.md

 ### Hi there 👋

-• 😁 This is Yuxi and welcome to my Github!
+• 😁 Welcome to my Github!

 • 👩‍🎓 I’m a marketing and supply chain background turning data scientist.